-In mining applications electrowinning is used to recover silver and gold from cyanide-based leach solutions.
-The precious metals are first dissolved or "leached" from the ore or concentrate into solution using cyanide.
+In mining applications, electrowinning is used to recover silver and gold from cyanide-based leach solutions.
+The precious metals are first dissolved or "leached" from the ore or concentrate into a solution using cyanide.
 The leach solution loaded with gold or silver is known as Pregnant Leach Solution or PLS.
-Electrowinning is then used to recover the metals in pure form by applying a voltage across the PLS.
-Due to it's reactivity and place on the electrochemical series, silver is electrodeposited in preference to gold.
+Electrowinning is then used to recover the metals in pure form by applying a voltage in a cell containing PLS as the electrolyte.
+Due to its reactivity and place on the electrochemical series, silver is electrodeposited with gold in preference to many other base metals.
 If the concentration of silver is roughly equal to or greater than gold in the PLS, the silver can actually be used as a collector to facilitate the electrodeposition of gold.
 The resulting deposit is a gold-silver alloy.

-Electrowinning is also used in the refining industry to produce high purity silver from low grade residues and scrap materials.
-Electrorefining is another common method used in refining applications but first requires than an impure silver anode is cast from the feed material.
+Electrowinning is also used in the refining industry to produce high purity silver from low-grade residues and scrap materials.
+Electrorefining is another common method used in refining applications but first requires that an impure silver anode is cast from the feed material.
 Electrorefining is very similar to electrowinning, the difference being that in electrorefining the anode itself consists of impure metal that has to be purified, while in electrowinning the anode is inert.
-Electrowinning can also be used to control silver concentration in electrorefining since the process of electrodissolution is always more efficient that electroplating resulting in a build up of metal in solution over time.
+Electrowinning can also be used to control silver concentration in electrorefining since the process of electrodissolution is always more efficient than electroplating resulting in a build-up of metal in solution over time.
 Silver refining usually uses nitric acid as the electrolyte owing to its ability to readily dissolve silver and its high conductivity.